geoffreyadebonojo-zz/tax-engine/README.md

 ```

 ##### To create a new tax bracket for a user
 Specify the `lowest_amount` and the `percentage`.
-New tax bracket displayed in response.
-You won't be able to create new brackets that have the same value as existing brackets.
+The new tax bracket displayed in response.
 You won't be able to create a bracket with the same `lowest_amount` as one that already exists.

 `POST /tax_bracket/new?uuid=9b44abb039da2fec8bbb&lowest_amount=500&percentage=4`
 ```